Contemplators

 English

-A collection about the art of stopping
+A collection about the art of pausing

-A collection about the art of stopping
+A collection about the art of pausing

-A collection about the art of stopping
+A collection about the art of pausing

 The Contemplators capture that instant when attention is focused and everything else disappears.